 Is Upswing Short Deck Course Really Worth It?

 The quality of the content in Kalas’ Short Deck course is definitely way up there.
-He’s done an excellent job creating a course that starts from the very basics and goes all the way up to some fairly complex stuff.
-So, in that regard, it has something to offer to players of all skill levels, even if experienced Short Deck players may have to skip the fundmentals section.
+He’s done an excellent job creating a course that starts from the very basics and goes all the way up to some fairly complex strategy.
+So, in that regard, it has something to offer to players of all skill levels, even if experienced Short Deck players may have to skip the fundamentals section.

 As mentioned, though, Short Deck is still not that popular and it’s hard to say if this is the best poker investment you can make right now.

 If you already play Short Deck and have access to games (live or online), I’m confident this course will easily pay back the money invested in it and then some.
-There simply isn’t much quality content for Six Plus Hold’em out there so adopting this knowledge will likely put you way ahead a vast majority of your competition.
+There simply isn’t much quality content for Six Plus Hold’em out there so adopting this knowledge will likely put you way ahead of the vast majority of your competition.

 For those considering taking up Short Deck, I’d suggest you first figure out where you want to play and make sure you’ll be able to find enough action to grow your bankroll and move up the stakes.
 Provided you can do that, buying this course is guaranteed to help you get where you want to be much faster than to try it alone.